 Please see further information in the funding section below.

-When do I need to submit my RD1 form now that my expected submission deadline has changed?
+When do I need to submit my RD1 form if my expected submission deadline has changed?

-The RD1 form should be submitted minimum of four months before your intended submission date.
-The RD1 from can be downloaded from here.
+The RD1 form should be submitted a minimum of four months before your intended submission date.
+Download the RD1 form.

 I have already missed my submission deadline.
-Will I receive the additional three month extension automatically?
+Will I receive an extension automatically?

-If you have missed your expected submission deadline and have not applied for an exemption, you will not receive the automatic three month extension.
-If you are still hoping to submit your thesis, please apply for an exemption to permit a late submission.
+If you have missed your expected submission deadline and are still hoping to submit your thesis, please apply for an exemption to permit a late submission.

 I am already in the process of completing my thesis corrections.
-Will I receive the additional three months to complete my corrections?
+Will I receive an extension?